Blue Thunder: Production

 Co-writers Dan O'Bannon and Don Jakoby began developing the plot while living together in a Hollywood apartment in the late 1970s, where low-flying police helicopters woke them on a regular basis.
-Their original script was a more political one, attacking the concept of a police state controlling the population through high-tech surveillance and heavy armament.
+Their original script (originally labeled Blue Thor) was a more political one, attacking the concept of a police state controlling the population through high-tech surveillance and heavy armament.
 They sought and received extensive script help from Captain Bob Woods, then-chief of the LAPD's Air Support Division.
 The first draft of the screenplay for Blue Thunder was written in 1979 and featured Frank Murphy as more of a crazy main character with deeper psychological issues, who went on a rampage and destroyed much of Los Angeles before finally falling to F-16s.

-The script was rewritten by American screenwriter Dean Riesner with directions on the style of dialogue from director John Badham.
+The script was rewritten by American screenwriter Dean Riesner with directions on the style of dialogue from director John Badham (reportedly, the character of Lymangood was not in the original script), although he was not given credit.

-Filmed on location in Los Angeles took place from October 1980 to January 1981.
+Filmed on location in Los Angeles took place from October 1981 to January 1982.
 Blue Thunder was one of Warren Oates' last films before his death on April 3, 1982, which occurred during post-production, and the film is dedicated to him.
 He made one movie and one TV episode before and after filming during 1981–1982 that were released after Blue Thunder.

 Although the film was shot in Los Angeles and real-life neighborhoods are mentioned, the LAPD did not allow any references to be made to them.
 Hence, the police force is known as the more-generic "Metropolitan Police" and Frank Murphy is part of the fictional "ASTRO Division", rather than the real-life "Air Support Division".
 However, Air Support assignments are often known as ASTRO, or "Air Support to Regular Operations".